 Several tornadoes have made a large impact in the state, including:

 - The Omaha Tornado on March 23, 1913, was one of at least seven tornadoes that ripped through parts of Iowa and Nebraska.
-With an intensity of F4, it severely wrecked and destroyed over 2,800 homes, killed 103 people, and caused over $8.7 million in damages.
+With F4 strength, it severely wrecked and destroyed over 2,800 homes, killed 103 people, and caused over $8.7 million in damages.

 4. Winter Storms